orhunguven/vagrant/Readme.md

 First of all, you need to have Vagrant installed on your host system.
 Vagrant Virtual Machine will be our guest machine.

 https://www.vagrantup.com/docs/installation/

 If you don't have Vagrant on your host system, please follow the link above for information and guidance about installing Vagrant.

 Second, you need to have Virtualbox installed on your host system.

-https://www.virtualbox.org/wiki/Downloads
-Go trough given link and download the Virtualbox which fits for your system properly.
+Go trough the given link below and download the Virtualbox which fits for your system properly. https://www.virtualbox.org/wiki/Downloads

 You need to get https://github.com/orhunguven/vagrant.git repository without change the file hierarchy.